This post may contain affiliate links. Please see my disclosure policy for details.

 3. You don’t need a car to travel to St Michaels Mount

 If you were thinking of travelling to St Michael’s Mount by public transport, it’s totally doable and you get a nice cheeky discount on entry as an incentive too.

 Anyone who has travelled to the mount by bus or train gets 10% off attraction prices if they show their tickets as proof.
 So, don’t forget to present them at the ticket desk!

-Marazion by train: the nearest train station St Michaels Mount is Penzance.
+Marazion by train: the nearest train station to St Michael’s Mount is Penzance.
 From here, you can take a bus or taxi to Marazion to access the mount.
-This is a ten minute ride away.
+This is a ten-minute ride away.

-Marazion by bus: From Penzance station there are regular bus services that stop off at Marazion in order to visit the mount.
-First Group have a number of services that run this route and you can plan your journey here.
+Marazion by bus: From Penzance station, there are regular bus services that stop off at Marazion in order to visit the mount.
+First Group has a number of services that run this route and you can plan your journey here.